BlackyFuchsberger/GLKminer/README.md

 # GLKminer
-Provide a framework for text mining of grant applications.
+Provide a framework for text mining grant applications.